 Who is this?

-40 or 50 pounds overweight.
+You're 40 or 50 pounds overweight.

-I mean, and who's that who's your little cabin boy there?
+And who's your little cabin boy there?

 Cabin boy.

-You are Sean Howdy's captain.
+You are Sean Hannity's cabinet.

 It's my patriotic duty to get this story out there.

-If I didn't speak out loud, probably, you know, none no one would have ever understood that Stefan Halper was an informant trying to spy on the Trump campaign.
+If I didn't speak out loud, probably, you know, no one would have ever understood that Stefan Halper was an informant trying to spy on the Trump campaign.

 He brought me to London to meet with him.